 About the Author

-Though on a trajectory to academia, Hubert took a summer job in the community services field in 1975.
-This led somewhat unexpectedly to a long and practically-focused career working in the helping professions both at front-line and management levels – first in community services, then addiction and mental health services, and finally quality management.
-With no formal education in these relatively specialized fields, he often found himself to be an anomalous presence but was nevertheless able to marshal enough adaptability and resourcefulness to succeed over a forty-eight-year period.
+Though on a straight path to further academic studies, Hubert took a summer job in the community services field in 1975.
+This led rather unexpectedly to a long and practical career in the helping professions; first in community services, then addiction and mental health services, and finally quality management.
+With no specific education in these relatively specialized fields, he was nevertheless able to work successfully over a forty-eight-year period in a variety of front-line and leadership positions.

 As the years passed, and notwithstanding an abiding passion for philosophy, Hubert was increasingly drawn to writing fiction.
 While he had written short stories and non-fiction articles as a young adult, it wasn’t until 2005 that he began writing in earnest.
-By then, what had earlier been a marginal interest had become a compulsion.
-There were stories he had to tell.
+By then, what had long been a peripheral interest had become a compulsion.
+There were stories he had to write.

 He soon completed a collection of fourteen short stories as well as two screen plays.
 Acting on advice from a publisher, and drawing material from his short stories, he completed his first novel Dark Angels in 2011, published in 2016 by Three Dogs Press, with a second edition in 2017 by Cathydia Press.
 Over a four-year period from 2019 to 2023, he completed his two newest novels: All the Stars in the Sky and The Eyes of Bats (a duology), both published by Friesen Press in early 2024.